-Bloomington gets cannabis dispensary; Council extends Party Bus ban
+Bloomington gets cannabis dispensary; council extends party bus ban

 He decided to ban party buses carrying large amounts of people from entering the city.
 He said in many cases the party buses are filled with students who use it to travel to the downtown bars.

-On Monday night the Bloomington City Council decided to extend that ban for 28 days.
-Meaning on the council’s Oct.
-12 meeting the will have the option to remove or extend the ban again.
+On Monday night, the Bloomington City Council decided to extend that ban for 28 days, meaning on the council’s Oct.
+12 meeting, they will have the option to remove or extend the ban again.

 City Manager Gleason